Phurga/obsidian_vault/concepts/sorensen similarity index.md

 For numerical data, such as abundance of species (Ab):
 ![[Santini2017_Assessingsuitability_sorensen formula.png]]
 where Ab is the abudance and Nsp the number of species, 1 the original environment and 2 the new environment.
+## use in ecology
+In practice, it is used to study the similarity between two [[biocenosis|ecological community]], and in particular, the "dissimilarity index" is used to monitor impacts of a variable on community structure ([[beta diversity]]).